kintone/js-sdk/packages/rest-api-client/docs/typescript.md

 ## `KintoneFormFieldProperty`

-- A set of Kintone's properties for form settings.
+- A set of Kintone's form properties
 - Convenient for building the type definition of the property of your app form
 - For more detailed usage, see [the example code](../src/KintoneFields/exportTypes/__checks__/usecase-property.ts)

 ## `KintoneFormLayout`

-- A set of Kintone's form layout.
+- A set of Kintone's form layout
 - Convenient for building the type definition of the layout of your app form
 - For more detailed usage, see [the example code](../src/KintoneFields/exportTypes/__checks__/usecase-layout.ts)